Creative Super X-Fi Review

 Help!
-My Super X-Fi amp doesn’t power on when connected to my smartphone?
+My Creative Super X-Fi amp doesn’t power on when connected to my smartphone?

-While the SXFI amp should work out of the box for most smartphones, some need additional setup.
+While the SXFI amp should work out of the box for most Android phones, some need additional setup.

 The problem seems to be something called “OTG.”

-Some smartphones don’t have it enabled automatically.
+Some Android phones don’t have it enabled automatically.
 What you can do is go to Android’s top menu where you control Wi-Fi, Bluetooth, Mobile Data and so on.

 Find were to edit/add new icons and add “OTG.”

-Once in the menu, enable “OTG” before plugging in the Super X-Fi amplifier.
+Once in the menu, enable “OTG” before plugging in the amplifier.

 Also, make sure the battery is powered up since some phones turn off the function on low battery.

-The headphone amplifier is the size of a finger.
+The external amplifier is the size of a finger.
 It’s relatively small which is a good thing.